 Emergency funds might sound like something new, or something you’ve heard of several times in the past.
 You may have one or you may not.
-According to statistics, though, if you reside in the U.S. in 2020 there’s about a 41% chance that you don’t have an emergency fund.
+According to statistics, though, if you reside in the U.S. in 2020 there’s only about a 41% chance that you have an emergency fund.

 And about 19% of Americans only have up to 2 months worth of expenses covered with funds currently in their bank according to GOBankingRates.